-Meanwhile, Ernst & Young (EY), a leading global professional services firm, has announced it will open a client service delivery center in Jacksonville, creating 450 highly skilled jobs over the next four years.
+Meanwhile, Ernst & Young (EY), a leading global professional services firm, has announced it will open a client service delivery center in Jacksonville, creating 450 highly skilled jobs by 2020.
 The positions created for the center will be focused on information technology, testing and risk skills.